nimroddanielmaayan/vue-3-crash-course/notes.md

 - If any function is called inside the script tag, and the script tag has a `setup` attribute, then the function will be called once, when the component is created (similar to `useEffect` in React)

+### The watch() Function

+- The `watch()` function is used to watch for changes in a state variable.
+It accepts 2 arguments: The first argument is the state variable, and the second argument is a callback function that will be called when the state variable changes

+- The callback function accepts 2 arguments: The new value of the state, and the old value of the state.
+The `watch()` function is similar to a `useEffect` hook with a dependency array in React

+- The `watch()` function can also accept a third argument, which is an object that contains options for the watcher, including the `immediate` option, which is a boolean value that determines whether the callback function will be called immediately when the component is created or not

+- Another important option is `deep`, which is a boolean value that determines whether the watcher will watch for changes in nested objects or not.
+If set to false, only changes in the top level of the object will be watched

+### Computed Properties

+- Computed properties are defined using the `computed` function.
+They're similar to `useMemo` in React.
+They're used to calculate a value based on other values, and they are cached.
+They are especially useful when the calculation is complex and\or expensive, and so we don't want to use regular state

+- What's also special about computed properties is that they re-evaluate every time one of their state dependencies change.
+A regular state variable doesn't do that.
+For example: A `computed` function can track a list of todos, and change it's value from false to true once all the todos are completed.
+It does this "in the background"